Valerii Zaluzhnyi: 2014–2021: Russo-Ukrainian war

+According to an interview with The Washington Post, in 2019, Zaluzhnyi was detained at the airport in Brussels, where he had arrived to participate in the NATO summit.
+The reason was that he was put on the international wanted list at the request of the Russian Federation.
+During his detention by Interpol, he managed to call Ukraine's ambassador to NATO, who subsequently resolved the situation.

-On 9 December 2019, he was appointed Commander of the Operational Command North.
+In December 2019, he was appointed Commander of the Operational Command North.
 In December 2020 he graduated from the National University Ostroh Academy with a master's degree in International Relations.

+2021–2024: Commander-in-Chief of the Armed Forces of Ukraine

 On 27 July 2021, President Volodymyr Zelenskyy appointed Zaluzhnyi as Commander-in-Chief of the Armed Forces of Ukraine, replacing General Ruslan Khomchak in this position.
 The following day he was also appointed as a member of the National Security and Defense Council of Ukraine.

 Zaluzhnyi is widely regarded as an open-minded officer.
 Representing a new generation of Ukrainian officers, Zaluzhnyi has radically departed from established Soviet military practices.
 One of his first steps in office was to allow the military at the front to open fire in response to the enemy without the consent of the upper leadership and eliminate the need for the military to fill out unnecessary documents.

-Regarding his priorities as Commander-in-Chief, Zaluzhnyi said: "The overall course of reforming Ukraine's Armed Forces in line with NATO principles and standards remains irreversible.
-And the key here is the principles.
-Changes must take place primarily in the worldview and attitude toward people.
-I would like you to turn your face to the people, to your subordinates.
-My attitude towards people has not changed throughout my service."